dawon020411/Libralist/README.md

 >- *As a user*, I want to be able to see the books by genre filter.
 >- *As a user*, I want to be able to save my to-do list to file (if I so choose)
 >- *As a user*, I want to be able to be able to load my to-do list from file (if I so choose)

+---
+## Instructions for Grader
+- You can generate the first required action (add a book) related to the user story "adding multiple Xs to a Y" by filling the 'title', 'author', 'publisher', 'publication date', and 'genre' text fields and pressing the 'Add' button.
+- You can generate the second required action (search a book) related to the user story "adding multiple Xs to a Y" by filling at least one of text fields and pressing 'Search' button.
+- You can locate my visual component by backgrounds of each panels.
+- You can save the state of my application by clicking the 'Save Your Library' button in main page.
+- You can reload the state of my application by clicking the 'Load Your Library' button in main page.